Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Introduction

 \subsubsection{The Testing Lower Bound for Hypercubes}

 Our proof of \Cref{thm:LB_2sided_samples_rk} uses a family functions known as \emph{Talagrand's random DNFs} introduced by \cite{Tal96} which have been used by \cite{BeBl16} and \cite{Chen17} to prove lower bounds for monotonicity testing of Boolean functions $f \colon \{0,1\}^d \to \{0,1\}$ against adaptive and non-adaptive query-based testers.
-Very recently, they have also been used to prove lower bounds for tolerant testing by \cite{CDLNS23}.
+Very recently, they have also been used to prove lower bounds for tolerant monotonicity testing \cite{CDLNS23} and for testing convexity of sets in $\{-1,0,1\}^d$ \cite{BBH24}.